Revisiting the $B^{(*)}_s$-Meson Production at the Hadronic Colliders: Numerical Results and Discussions

 The uncertainties for the hadronic production of $B_s$ and $B^{*}_s$ include the PDFs, the quark masses, the factorization scale and etc..
-We have made a detailed discuss on such uncertainties in Ref.\cite{zfw} under FFNS, here we shall only concentrate our attention on the $b$-quark mass effect on the hadronic production, since the other uncertainties shall give similar behavior under both GM-VFNS and FFNS \footnote{We have checked this conclusion numerically, and to short the paper, we do not present extra discussions on other uncertainties. }.
-For the purpose of discussing the uncertainties caused by $m_b$, we vary $m_b$ within the region of $(4.9\pm0.1)$ GeV.
-The total cross section for the hadronic production of the scalar $B_s[1^{1}S_{0}]$ and the vector $B_s^*[1^{3}S_{1}]$ at LHC and TEVATRON under GM-VFNS and FFNS are presented in TAB.\ref{mbptcutI} and TAB.\ref{mbptcutII}.
-For definiteness and focussing the uncertainties from the $b$-quark mass alone, and we fix $m_s=0.5$ GeV, $m_{B_s}=m_s+m_b$, $\mu_F^2=p_{T_{B_s}}^2+m_{B_s}^2$ and the PDF is taken from CTEQ6HQ and CTEQ6L for GM-VFNS and FFNS respectively.
+Here, we will concentrate our attention on the $b$-quark mass effect \footnote{Other uncertainty sources shall give similar behaviors under both GM-VFNS and FFNS, which has been deeply analyzed under FFNS in Ref.\cite{zfw}, and to short the paper, we do not present extra discussions on other uncertainties.}.

+For the purpose of discussing the uncertainties caused by $m_b$, we vary $m_b\in[4.8,5.0]$ GeV, while other parameters are fixed to be their central values.
+The total cross section for the hadronic production of the scalar $B_s[1^{1}S_{0}]$ and the vector $B_s^*[1^{3}S_{1}]$ at LHC and Tevatron under GM-VFNS and FFNS are presented in Tables \ref{mbptcutI} and \ref{mbptcutII}.